Ayurveda – The Science of Life – is the time-tested, natural, prevention-oriented, and holistic health care system of ancient India.

-The Ayurvedic way of life is tailored to each person’s unique constitution, taking into account individual needs for nutrition, exercise, personal hygiene, social interaction and other lifestyle factors.
-The Ayurvedic healing approach to treatments is based on detox and herbal medicine.
+The Ayurvedic way of life is tailored to each person’s unique constitution, taking into account individual needs for nutrition, exercise, personal hygiene, social interaction, and other lifestyle factors.
+The Ayurvedic healing approach to treatments is based on detox and herbal ingredients.

 To discover the root cause of a disease in Ayurveda, there are certain mandatory examinations that must be conducted.
 The examination of a patient is is referred to as rogi pariksha, the observation of the patient.
 During this threefold procedure, every possible causative aspect of the ailment in the patient is examined in the following stages:

 Stage of inspection and observation.
 In this stage various factors such as age and other physical characteristics of the patient are thoroughly examined.

 The stage where the observation is done through the touch method.
 Palpation, Percussion, and Auscultation are three different techniques used.

 Stage of questioning during which the patient is asked about his/her ailments and the symptoms that he/she is observing on a daily basis.
 It is done in order to synchronize the observation of the physician with those of the patient.

 Apart from this threefold examination, the patient is also subjected to further detailed examination in order to discover all the possible causative elements behind the ailment.
 The three steps are then elaborated in two ways Dasavidha Pareeksha (tenfold examination) and Ashtasthana Pareeksha (eightfold examination).